 North Westerly wind would mean that the water further down the coast would be the better option.
 However, we have ventured down there on two separate occasions only to be disappointed by the water clarity.
 It just wasn’t clear.
 Nowadays, there is a live cam that shows the different areas in that vicinity.
 This is a great help now and can save us a wasted journey.

 Does rain affect fishing?

 Honestly, I’m really not sure, to be honest.
-If I know it’s going to lash it down with rain I will stay at home, I can’t stand getting soaking wet lol.
-At least I’m honest eh.
-Theoretically, It should make the fishing better because of the darker skies from the rain clouds.
+If I know, it’s going to lash it down with rain, and I will stay at home.
+I don’t particularly appreciate getting soaking wet lol.
+At least I’m honest, eh.
+Theoretically, It should make fishing better because of the darker skies from the rain clouds.
 Daytime fishing always seems to be better when the weather is overcast anyway.
 As for thunder and lightning, I don’t think you should risk it with the carbon/graphite rods of today.

-Now generally, I can’t imagine any fish feeding when that rain is beating down on the water.
-Let’s face it, the noise must be horrendous.
-But they say after a torrential rain pour the fish can be known to go on a feeding frenzy.
-Have you ever noticed bass fishing what the atmosphere feels like just as it going to rain?
+I generally can’t imagine any fish feeding when that rain is beating down on the water.
+Let’s face it; the noise must be horrendous.
+But they say after a torrential rain pour, the fish can be known to go on a feeding frenzy.
+Have you ever noticed bass fishing what the atmosphere feels like just as it’s going to rain?
 There is a definite fishiness about it for sure.

 Clear Skies Sunshine

 Amazing, we love a bit of sun, don’t we?
 But does the sun affect the fishing?
-Well, of cause it does.
+Well, of course, it does.
 Does this mean you won’t catch anything?
 No, not at all, but it could be a great reason why we are not.
-Just ask any Carp fisherman, from my own experience it was always poor in the daytime compared to the night.
-As far as bait fishing goes daytime fishing for bass (from the shore) can be pretty non-eventful.
-That by no means you will not catch anything, just that your chances may be narrowed down a bit.
+Just ask any Carp fisherman.

 Lure fishing in the daytime